Resources for RN-to-BSN Students

 Book Delivery Service

-Books are loaned to undergraduate students for a period of twenty-one days, and to graduate students for one semester.
-The loan period begins from the date the materials are mailed from the library.
+Books are loaned to undergraduate students for a period of twenty-eight days and to graduate students for one semester.
+The loan period begins from the date the materials are mailed from the Library.
 Renewals of library materials are allowed as long as there has been no request for that material by any other patron.
-Patrons may renew their materials online by logging in to the “My Account” feature in the Library Catalog.
+Materials that are not overdue can be renewed by phone or in-person at the Circulation Desk.
+Overdue materials will need to be renewed in-person.

 Materials that usually can be mailed: